jariwala-parth/data-structure-topic-wise/README.md

-# data-structure-topic-wise
+## Data Structure Topic Wise Problems

-Data Structure topic wise problems
+# Go to the topic wise folder

+Open md file for problem description and then go to solution (Link is in md file itself)